bcgov/sso-keycloak/docker/kc-cron-job/README.md

 will be required.
 They are not currently needed.

+### Github App for Siteminder Tests

+- Navigate to SSO Team's Github account profile settings and create a Github App.
+Choose `Any account` for this app to be installed.
+- Assign `Actions: read, write` permissions
+- Install the app on the `bcgov` org and `sso-keycloak` repository
+- Generate a private key and save it in the `keys` folder inside root of the crob job repo (`./sso-keycloak/docker/kc-cron-job`) with name `github-siteminder-tests-private-key.pem`

 ## Deployment

 The cron jobs can be redeployed from the [helm chart](../../helm/kc-cron-job/README.md).
 The repository contains make commands for deploying and upgrading.